Omersap/hello-world/README.md

 # hello-world
 Tutorial project for learning to use Git
-I'm a computer-sience student and i'm learning in the acdemic ot Tel-aviv
+I'm a computer-sience student and i'm learning in the academic ot Tel-aviv